"There are no beautiful surfaces without a terrible depth."

 He kept his eyes set on Sara, a smile on his lips – the one of a betrayed man who's just gotten the proof he needed but still can't rejoice about it.

 "Well," Kellerman spoke, ignoring the other man's question.
 "Quite a surprise, isn't it, honey?"
 He chuckled humorlessly – he almost genuinely sounded wounded.
 "I guess it wasn't work keeping you from your son's birthday this weekend after all, was it?"

-The role wasn't overplayed one bit – in fact it was so believable, for a second, Sara almost bought it herself, almost truly believed that she was actually married with Paul Kellerman and had a child with him.
+The role wasn't overplayed one bit – in fact it was so believable that, for a second, Sara almost bought it herself and believed that she was actually married to Paul Kellerman and had a child with him.

 "Baby –" Because Michael called her that sometimes and it was the first thing that came to mind.

 "Oh don't you serve me excuses!"
-Anger burst out of Kellerman, so realistic and sudden Sara felt herself flinch.
+Anger burst out of Kellerman, so realistic and sudden Sara flinched.
 She felt Logan shiver next to her, too.
 "How could you do this to us?
 You know what?"
 He chuckled, humorless, true disbelief.